The Stock Market. Big and Scary? Nope - It Creates Wealth In The Background.

 They’re alternatives to the stock market, according to one of your co-workers.
 But are they?
 Really?

-Inside an i401k, one alternative is to invest in cash using a money market fund or gold and Crypto ETFs.
+Cash using a money market fund or gold and Crypto ETFs are considered alternatives to stocks.
 Unfortunately, cash won’t make much money over the long term, as shown below.
 In Crypto’s case, who the hell knows?
 Physical real estate is another alternative, but it is tricky to own inside an i401k.
 Outside of an i401k, real estate is potentially a good investment in a balanced total investment portfolio.

 The value of $100 invested in 1928 by 2022 would equal*: